 All of our procedures take place in private hospital facilities, where Dr Ken Wong will be your expert bariatric surgeon.
 Whether you are undergoing gastric sleeve, gastric banding or gastric bypass bariatric surgery, you will be well taken care of in a private hospital along the Central Coast.
 All of our Newcastle medical obesity patients are offered fantastic specialist treatment, with our clinic prioritising post-operative care and healing.

-Bariatric surgery is not something to be taken lightly.
-Whether you’re considering gastric bypass, gastric banding or gastric sleeve, it’s important to choose a clinic that you can trust, and you are confident in.
+You should never take weight loss surgery lightly or choose to go through with it on a whim.
+Whether you’re considering gastric bypass, banding, or sleeve, it’s essential to choose a clinic that you know you can place your confidence in.
 What’s more, Newcastle obesity surgery candidates need to carefully consider their treatment of obesity and ensure they are well aware that bariatric surgery is merely a step in a long-term game.
 The post-operative choices that one makes will be critical in how successful their weight loss procedure is.

 If you’d like to learn more, just phone 02 4323 7000 to contact us at the Central Coast Clinic and talk to someone about Newcastle gastric sleeve and bariatric surgery options.
 Once you contact us, we can provide further information on what your options are and what our clinic can do for your obesity treatment.